• Skip to main content

 6. Post Instagram Stories

-Every day, over 300 million people use Instagram Stories.
-The Instagram Stories feature was launched in August 2016.
+Every day, over 500 million people use Instagram Stories.
 Instagram Stories is Instagram’s Snapchat-like feature that creates photo and video sequences that disappear 24 hours after being posted.
 This type of content is also known as ephemeral content.

 Use Instagram Stories to: